 The attorneys at KALIS, KLEIMAN & WOLFE often assist clients in the drafting, negotiating, or signing of a lease, to help landlords and tenants understand their obligations created by the lease document or to help them include the necessary provisions before they are confronted by unexpected surprises.

-If you are a landlord looking to evict a tenant, or if you are a tenant who is facing an eviction and believe you are being wrongfully evicted and want to understand your legal rights, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, P.A., the South Florida-based law firm today at (954) 791-0477.
+If you are a landlord looking to evict a tenant, or if you are a tenant who is facing an eviction and believe you are being wrongfully evicted and want to understand your legal rights, contact the experienced Commercial Litigation Attorneys at KALIS, KLEIMAN & WOLFE, the South Florida-based law firm today at (954) 791-0477.